mardangelo/shopify-coding-challenge/README.md

 ## Setup

 * Due to incompatibilities between TensorFlow and newer Python versions, this prototype must be run using Python 3.8.x or lower.
 It has been developed and tested with Python 3.8.3.
 Ensure that you have pip3 installed.
+For certain versions of Python (e.g., 3.6.x, 3.7.x) on macOS you may need to install certificates in order to connect with https, run the ```Install Certificates.command``` executable included in the installation folder.

 * Install the required python packages using pip: